Samoyed

 Official measurements, coat, and temperament

-- Eyes: Almond-shaped, dark brown, set well apart.
+- Eyes: Almond-shaped, dark brown, set well apart with an intelligent, mischievous expression.

-- Tail: Long, carried over the back or side when alert.
+- Tail: Long and profusely coated, carried over the back or to the side when alert.

 Breed Trivia